selo796/find-unused-css/README.md

  - Improving the output instead of command line
  - Read config file from command line
  - Support for attribute selectors
- - Support for AngularJS and React
+ - Support for AngularJS, jquery

 I am very happy for every feedback...